 “At one point I couldn’t even walk up a flight of steps but now I can, albeit it slowly and I haven’t had pneumonia this winter.
 The app has made a huge difference to my life, it’s been a really good experience, it’s been absolutely marvellous”, she added.

-Dr Rob White, Governing Body member and clinical lead GP for respiratory at NHS Kernow Clinical Commissioning Group, said: “We know that many people with chronic obstructive pulmonary disease (COPD) struggle with inhaler techniques and as a result the medication doesn’t reach the right place to work effectively.
+Dr Rob White, Governing Body member and clinical lead GP for respiratory at NHS Kernow Integrated Care Board, said: “We know that many people with chronic obstructive pulmonary disease (COPD) struggle with inhaler techniques and as a result the medication doesn’t reach the right place to work effectively.

 Rachel Williams, Clinical Specialist Respiratory Physiotherapist at Cornwall Partnership NHS Foundation Trust, said: “It’s great to see that people with COPD are able to take control of this long-term condition with just a few clicks.